 Knowing the organic search terms people are using to find you through Google is crucial.

-Reaching the position of an authority on a subject takes time, but by consistently providing value, you can achieve SEO success.
+Becoming an authority on a subject takes time, but by consistently providing value, your tribe will grow.

 4. Expertise, authority and trust